dhansel/smon6502/README.md

   - UART driver.
 Communication with SMON works via RS232 protocol.
 The following UARTs are supported at this point:
     - *Pseudo-UART using 6522 VIA (default)*.
 This emulates a UART using the 6522 VIA present in Ben Eater's design.
       The serial parameters can be modified at the top of `uart_via.asm` and default to 1200 baud 8N1.
       Note that on a 1MHz system baud rates above 1200 may lead to corruption of received data.
+The pins used for communication can also be configured at the top of `uart_via.asm`.
     - *Motorola MC6850*.
 If you choose this UART in the config.asm file you can configure it in the `uart_6850.asm` file, most importantly the base address (default is $8100) and the serial parameters.